 If you do want to go out for a beer or a glass of wine, my recommendation would be to stick to the stuff produced in Malta.
 While drinking local not only supports the small country’s economy, Malta also has an up-and-coming wine and craft beer industry and the local equivalents to well-known imports are often significantly less expensive.
 For instance, a pint of local lager will only set you back about €2 and a glass of local wine lands somewhere along those same lines.

 If you fancy a cocktail, many places will offer a free appetiser during their happy hour with the order of a drink.
 A cocktail on its own will average around €6 per drink.

 Malta On A Budget: Average Daily Costs

-Factoring in the occasional splurge on a fun activity or a meal in a fancy restaurant, here is what to expect to spend on average per person per day while visiting Malta on a budget.
+So is Malta expensive?
+Well, factoring in the occasional splurge on a fun activity or a meal in a fancy restaurant, here is what to expect to spend on average per person per day while visiting Malta on a budget in 2019.

 Accommodation: €15 / night

 Food: €20 / day

 Activities: €10 / day

 Our average cost per day for a seven day trip to Malta was about €50 per person.
 Of course, it is entirely possible to spend even less if you cut out meals in nice restaurants and some of the more expensive activities.